-If a union branch resolves, the salary model according to Annex 4 may be implemented with Unionen's regional office in future salary reviews.
+If a union branch resolves, the salary model according to Annex 4 may be fulfilled with Unionen's regional office in the coming salary review.
 If no new union branch has been formed subsequently, the company must apply the salary model under Annex 3.